Updated as of 1/30/2023 at 11:30 a.m. ET

 Stanley believed that T.S. was being disrespectful to the members of the white supremacist groups after T.S. objected to group members manipulating his DJ equipment without his permission.
 Stanley and others punched, kicked, and stomped on T.S., and called T.S. racial slurs.
 As a result of the assault, T.S. suffered bodily injuries.
 Two bystanders attempted to intervene to help T.S. and stop the assault.
 Both bystanders were assaulted by members of the white supremacist groups, and both sustained injuries.

-When Smith lied about the incident, he told the FBI he didn’t remember the “motive” behind beating up Mr. T.S. and that he didn’t recall saying any racial slurs, per the DOJ.
+When Randy Smith lied about the incident, he told the FBI he didn’t remember the “motive” behind beating up Tyrone and that he didn’t recall saying any racial slurs, per the DOJ.
 Stanley lied saying he wasn’t even there when the incident happened.
 That was them trying to be clever and escape a federal hate crime charge.

 Yet, here we are.
-Stanley, Smith and the other two, Jason DeSimas and Daniel Dorson, are facing 10 years off the hate crime charge alone and an additional five years in prison for making a false statement.
+The four originally faced 10 years off the hate crime charge alone and an additional five years in prison for making a false statement.
 All four pleaded guilty to the matter.

 Keep in mind this incident happened in 2018, before the rejuvenated interest in being a bigot out loud following the Capitol riot.
 How many more white nationalist groups are there?
 Where are their members?
 Where do they work?
 I said it before: the evils of Jim Crow never went away.
 Now, they’re getting bold again.